ErikHen/PictureRenderer/README.md

 See also [PictureRenderer.Optimizely](https://github.com/ErikHen/PictureRenderer.Optimizely) and [PictureRenderer.Umbraco](https://github.com/ErikHen/PictureRenderer.Umbraco)

-### Webp format
+### Webp/AVIF format
 If using [ImageSharp.Web](https://www.nuget.org/packages/SixLabors.ImageSharp.Web/) as image processor, the rendered picture element will also contain [webp](https://developers.google.com/speed/webp/) versions of the image.
 By default this will be rendered for jpg images.<br>
-Storyblok and Cloudflare image services automatically converts images to Webp if the browser supports it.
+Storyblok and Cloudflare image services automatically converts images to Webp or AVIF format, if the browser supports it.

 ## How to use
 * Add the [PictureRenderer](https://www.nuget.org/packages/PictureRenderer/) nuget.